-ByteStart

-bytestart.co.uk
+ByteStart bytestart.co.uk

 First established in 2004, ByteStart is now one of the most popular small business information sites in the UK.
-Independently run, ByteStart provides no-nonsense guides and help for start-ups and small businesses.
+Independently run, ByteStart provides no-nonsense guides and help for

-Entrepreneurial-Spark

-entrepreneurial-spark.com
+Entrepreneurial-Spark entrepreneurial-spark.com

 Aims to develop entrepreneurs who have a #GoDo attitude with a solid grasp of how to create value...which makes them investable.
 With mentors, ambassadors and supporters, workshops, pitch practice and a full time 'entrepreneurial enabler' the focus is on the individual.